 By the end of our visit, you’re sure to carry with you a newfound appreciation of cork – not just as a product but as a symbol of sustainable practices that connect us with nature and the hardworking individuals who dedicate their lives to this industry.

 Today, small businesses like the Loulé salt mine face significant challenges.
 Our visit will demonstrate how opening the mine up to visitors has ensured survival, maintained and created jobs and fostered a deeper understanding of this vital resource and of the broader contexts in which it operates.
+We’ll see how the innovative use of the underground space for art exhibitions is attracting new

-Surrounded by a serene agricultural landscape with orchards, orange groves and fertile gardens fed by abundant natural springs. the ruins of Milreu are the impressive remains of a luxurious Roman villa.
+Surrounded by a serene agricultural landscape with orchards, orange groves and fertile gardens fed by abundant natural springs the ruins of Milreu are the impressive remains of a luxurious Roman villa.
 Situated at one of the important ancient trade routes in the green hinterland of the Algarve the archaeological site of Milreu reflects the complex history of the region, shaped by the various cultures that settled here over the centuries.

 Hop aboard a boat and experience the stunning Ria Formosa with its barrier islands, salt marshes and sand dunes as well as its rich flora and fauna.
 Discover with us this unique dynamic coastal ecosystem which is constantly changing with the tides, currents, and winds.